 DWI cases are most effectively defended by challenging every stage of the investigation.
 Jose Ceja has the knowledge and experience to challenge the validity of the traffic stop, the officer’s initial observations, the way the balance tests were administered, the existence of probable cause for arrest, the legal sufficiency of the warnings given prior to a breath or blood sample being taken, the validity of any search warrant, the reliability of the breath or blood test, and the State’s conclusion that you were intoxicated.

-Contact Our Houston DWI Attorney
+Contact Our Expert Houston Driving While Intoxicated (DWI) Attorney